minotour4869/league-locale-launcher/README.md

 # league-locale-launcher

-A simple powershell script to launch League of Legends in different locale, with GUI.
+A simple Powershell script to launch League of Legends in different locale, with GUI.